 - 1944-05-03 "Going My Way", directed by Leo McCarey and starring Bing Crosby premieres in New York (Best Picture 1945)

 - 1945-03-15 17th Academy Awards: "Going My Way", Bing Crosby & Ingrid Bergman win

-- 1957-01-10 Baseball Commissioner Ford Frick rules Bing Crosby can keep token stock in the Det Tigers, even though he owns part of Pittsburgh Pirates
+- 1957-01-10 Baseball Commissioner Ford Frick rules Bing Crosby can keep token stock in Detroit Tigers, even though he owns part of Pittsburgh Pirates

 - 1970-09-15 Decca awards Bing Crosby a 2nd platinum disc for selling 300 million